Madelene/100-days-of-code/log.md

 - Pair programming with team lead.
 Learned more about how Python "works" and how to trace things back/reading errors.
 - Got my first datasource up and running (very exciting!)
-- Getting used to tracing things back/reading Python
+- Getting used to tracing things back/reading Python (and the structure of our app)

 **Thoughts:**
 - My team lead explains things very well!
 It is nice to pair with someone who